Lee Knox Ostertag: Comics

 Paste described Ostertag's character design as "deft and varied, with a thick, dark line that resembles that of Faith Erin Hicks", noting that he "mostly uses [his] figures' eyes and their body language to convey emotions".
 A profile by SVA described his work as "consistently featur[ing] diverse casts of characters—multiracial, of differing gender expressions, sexual orientations, and abilities—whose adventures intertwine social justice and superheroes, peer pressure and magical powers", and noted that his "presiding interest lies in queer content in young adult work".
 Additionally, Erica Friedman of Yuricon, a long time fan of Ostertag, praised his work, How the Best Hunter in the Village Met Her Death, calling it a tale that will resonate with those "who have come through their own dark forests and transformed into their true selves".

-In 2021, an Ostertag graphic novel, The Girl From The Sea, was published.
+In 2021, Ostertag's graphic novel The Girl from the Sea was published.
 He described it as "teen summer romance graphic novel" set in Nova Scotia, focused on the story of a 15-year-old Korean Canadian girl named Morgan falling in love with a selkie named Keltie.
 (Note: In a tweet on December 10, 2020, Ostertag said that Morgan is Korean Canadian while Keltie is "white with a summer tan".)
 He noted that it is somewhat based on his experience spending summers at Wilneff Island in Nova Scotia as a kid and called the book his "first serious foray" into the romance genre.
 The Girl from the Sea was a finalist for the GLAAD Media Award for Outstanding Original Graphic Novel/Anthology.

 In August 2021, Ostertag was among a group of creators with whom fellow comics writer Nick Spencer formed a deal with the subscription-based newsletter platform Substack to publish creator-owned comics stories, essays, and instructional guides on that platform.